Racial Equity in Our Governance

 Diversity

-Seeking a board demographic composition closely aligned with the community of children we serve and reflecting, through intergenerational membership, proximity of their perspectives;
+Seeking a board demographic composition closely aligned with the community we serve and reflecting, through intergenerational membership, proximity of their perspectives;

 Inclusion